What Auto Insurance discounts are available?

 We are committed to finding our clients the best value with auto insurance.
-Let us help by giving you a free auto insurance quote (click or call: 1 (855) 482-5001) or you can buy your insurance now by calling 1 (855) 482-5001.
+Let us help by giving you a free auto insurance quote online or get your quote and buy now by calling 1 (855) 482-5001.
 Our offices are conveniently located across the Greater Toronto Area (GTA): Brampton, Mississauga, Richmond Hill and Toronto; we are also conveniently located in Windsor, Hamilton, Kitchener, London and Ottawa.

-Discounts are available from all Ontario auto insurance companies, although they vary by company.
+Auto Insurance Discounts are available from all Ontario auto insurance companies, although they vary by company.
 The following is a brief list of some of the commonly used discounts that may be available on your Ontario auto insurance policy.
-Click here to see more detailed information about Discounts.
+To see more detailed information about available discounts, visit our Knowledge Base.

 It often pays to combine both your home and auto insurance policies with the same insurer.
 You may become eligible for a combined policy discount of typically 10%.
 You may qualify for this discount if it’s a homeowners, condo, or tenant insurance policy.
 Ask your broker which insurance companies are the best fit for you when combining home and auto policies.